Bego02/MBHSeg25/README.md

 Challenge Website: https://www.mbhseg.com/

-Developed by the Charité Lab for AI in Medicine (CLAIM) research group at Charité University Hospital, Berlin.
+Developed by the Charité Lab for AI in Medicine (CLAIM) research group at Charité University Hospital, Berlin, main developer and person to contact: Begüm Tahhan (begumtahhan@gmail.com)

 #### Please cite the 3 articles in the references section if you use this model in your research